 On March 13, 2019, the Company received an unsecured advance for \$500,000 from a related party (Note 15).
 Total proceeds of the advance were used for working capital purposes.
-The unsecured advance was for a term of three months bearing interest at 12% per annum.
+The unsecured advance was for a term of three months bearing interest at 12% per annum and was fully repaid in August 2019.